 Vantage Press is America’s oldest self-publishing corporation and was founded in 1949, so you would think that being in business that long would mean they would be the best in the business.
-Sadly…this is not the case.
+However, online reports suggest that isn’t the case.

-The complaints against Vantage Press are what I can only describe as being…unreal, and I have compiled a list of some of the complaints which include:
+The complaints against Vantage Press are what I can only describe as being…worrying, and I have compiled a list of some of the complaints which include:

 - The case where they charged a senior citizen $16,000 and the author only received $450 in return for a few sales.